-With the benefit of government grant funding, The Evergreen State College Clock Tower seismic improvements project combined the new technologies of Carbon Fiber Wrap and 3D Building Information Modeling to deliver success.
+With the benefit of government grant funding, The Evergreen State College (TESC) Clock Tower seismic improvements project combined the new technologies of Carbon Fiber Wrap and 3D Building Information Modeling to deliver success.

 The Evergreen State College (TESC) Clock Tower was built in the early ’70s, and has become the icon of the campus and nearby community as the tallest, most visible thing for miles around.
 It has always been a central meeting place for students, and it’s even been rappelled by a few local notables.
 Two infamous for doing so were Washington State Governor Dan Evans and mountaineer Willi Unsoeld.